MakotoE/prettier-print/README.md

 [![Latest version](https://img.shields.io/crates/v/prettier-print.svg)](https://crates.io/crates/prettier-print) [![Documentation](https://docs.rs/prettier-print/badge.svg)](https://docs.rs/prettier-print/)

-I'm not a fan of the built-in "pretty-print" debug output (format string `"{:#?}"`) because they don't look so pretty to me.
+I'm not a fan of the built-in "pretty-printed" debug output (format string `"{:#?}"`) because they don't look so pretty to me.
 That is why I made this crate.

 `prettier-print` contains two modules.
 The first is `prettier_printer` which adds rainbows and stars to the debug string.